-One of the most common ways that people use to select their MBA colleges in India is based on the ROI concept, where they take into consideration what they would be spending on the course and what package they can expect after completion, which is all practicality is a rather flawed concept, a fact that people don’t generally realise till it’s too late.
-This should play a role in your decision making process, but there are other things that count as much.
+One of the most common ways that people use to select their MBA colleges in India is based on the ROI concept, where they take into consideration what they would be spending on the course and what package they can expect after completion, which in all practicality is a rather flawed concept, a fact that people don’t generally realize till it’s too late.
+This should play a role in your decision-making process, but there are other things that count as much.

 The criteria to take into consideration

 There are a number of factors that you need to analyse before you can choose from the MBA colleges in India; these factors are unique to every student.
 It basically depends on what expectations you have from the college in terms of facilities, faculty, pedagogy, code of conduct, curriculum, placement records, and so on.

 One good idea is to get into conversation with the alumni and the present students of the colleges, to get a first-hand idea of what to expect.
 Visiting the campus can also give you a fair representation of what you can expect.
 While these methods are slightly better than simple online research, they do not discount their importance.
 With so many MBA colleges in Delhi alone, visiting each campus would not be feasible.
 This is where online research comes into play.
 Read the reviews and the offerings of the colleges and shortlist the top 10 MBA colleges in India that you think would be right for you.